anapysasi/day_trading_system/README.md

 ### Description:

 In this project we simulate a day trading stragety, in which we are getting the data every minute from a server which is providing the data.
+We calcultate different features from the data and fit it to a regression model every time we receive a data.
+This way we pretend to predit the values of the stocks and buy or sell when is most convenient.

 ---